 I’ll review a sample document and meet virtually with each participant to discuss changes that they can easily make.
 Although writing issues can be serious, we’ll have fun and enjoy our coaching session.
 And we’ll close with a discussion of: Nothing changes if nothing changes.
 They’ll define what they need to change if they want to improve their writing.
 If they have questions after we close out the class, they can contact me for up to one year.

 We focus on technical reports, proposals, and procedures, using your company’s sample documents as our basic curriculum.
 We meet three times, a week apart, for two hours at a time on GoToTraining®.
 In each separate webinar, I present many principles of good technical writing and demonstrate these principles with before-and-after examples.
 Learners interact in chats, polls, and tests.
-To apply their learning to their own writing, each learner meets with me in a virtual one-on-one coaching session (enabled by webcam) to review their writing sample.
+Then, to apply their learning to their own writing, each learner meets with me in a virtual one-on-one coaching session (enabled by webcam) to review their writing sample.
 Finally, after the webinar program is complete, learners can opt to take a post-test to check their learning.

 In three lively, information-packed sessions, we cover: